Boiler Service Cost

 Warranties on any boiler will normally stipulate that a qualified person carries out at least an annual service to remain valid.
 In addition, if you have received the Renewable Heat Incentive, you are required to carry out a regular service of the biomass boiler in accordance with the manufacturer's instructions.

-Biomass boilers eligible for the Renewable Heat Incentive must be installed and serviced by companies recognised by the Microgeneration Certification Scheme.
-The MCS is a quality assurance scheme supported by the Department for Business, Energy & Industrial Strategy.
+Biomass boilers eligible for the Renewable Heat Incentive must be serviced by companies recognised by the Microgeneration Certification Scheme.
+The MCS is a quality assurance scheme supported by the Department for Energy, Security and Net Zero.

 Electric Boiler Service Cost